SamuelSwartzberg/flashcardifying_text_temp/ling.md

 Terminative/terminalis|a limit in space/time and/or the goal/target of an action.
 Instrumental|a means or tool used or companion present in/while performing an action Ornative|endowed with, supplied with
-Vocative   adressee
+Vocative|adressee

 Benefactive case is often included in the dative case.

 ##### presence, absence

-Genitive   posess⁑or⁑
+table:case|semantic relationship
+Genitive|posess⁑or⁑
-Abessive/caritive/privative absence of the thing.
+Abessive/caritive/privative|absence of the thing.
-Comitative accompaniment
+Comitative|accompaniment

 ##### comparison, identity

+table:case|semantic relationship
-Identical something is identical to another
-Equative something is the same value as another Comparative something is like something (e.g. cold as ice) Translative case becoming X, changing to X
+Identical|something is identical to another Equative|something is the same value as another Comparative|something is like something (e.g. cold as ice) Exessive|away from a state
+Translative|becoming X, changing to X

 ##### additional information